Hannibal's crossing of the Alps: March to the Rhône

-The march to the Rhône after the descent through the Pyrenees was mostly uneventful for the Carthaginians, who had just spent the previous July and August subduing numerous fierce peoples living in the Pyrenees.
-The countries through which they passed were of different opinions concerning the Carthaginians, the Romans, and the passage of Hannibal's army through their land.
-Some of these tribes were friendly to Hannibal's cause, while others were opposed to him.
-That no reports exist of any fighting taking place in this country, in spite of the lack of homogeneity in political leadership amongst the peoples of this area, reflects Hannibal's skill at negotiation.
-He dealt with each tribe as he marched through their territory, employing his charisma and considerable war chest.
+The march to the Rhône after the descent through the Pyrenees was mostly uneventful for the Carthaginians, who had spent the previous July and August subduing aggressive tribes living in the Pyrenees.
+The countries they travelled through had differing views of the Carthaginians, the Romans, and the passage of Hannibal's army through their land.
+Some tribes were friendly to Hannibal's cause, while others opposed him.

-Massalia (modern Marseille), a successful Greek trade emporium, had for some time been under the influence of the Romans, and the Romans had even settled colonists there.
-Massalia feared the arriving Carthaginian army, and to this effect had sought to influence the native tribes on the left bank of the Rhône (The Eastern Bank) to take up the cause of the Romans.
-This they were able to do, as the barbarians in this country were to make his crossing of the Rhône problematic.
+Massalia (modern Marseille), a successful Greek trade emporium, had been under the influence of the Romans who had settled colonists there.
+Massalia feared the arriving Carthaginian army, and sought to influence the native tribes on the eastern bank of the Rhône to take up the cause of the Romans.